qlik-oss/corectl/docs/corectl_context_create.md

 Create a context with the specified configuration

 This command creates a context by using the supplied flags.
-The information stored will be engine url, headers and certificates (if present) along with comment and the context-name.
+The information stored will be server url, headers and certificates (if present) along with comment and the context-name.

 ```